kaukas/bisect/README.md

 2

 Are they interesting?
 Enter + or -: +
-Consider this list of items:
+Consider this item:
 1

-Are they interesting?
+Is it interesting?
 Enter + or -: -
-Consider this list of items:
+Consider this item:
 2

-Are they interesting?
+Is it interesting?
 Enter + or -: +
 The interesting item:
 2
 ```